North Korea tensions prompt change in U.S. Air Force radar plans

 COLORADO SPRINGS, Colorado The U.S. Air Force has reversed budget-driven plans to reduce use of a missile-warning radar on the Aleutian Islands in light of heightened tensions with North Korea, the general in charge of space and cyberspace operations said on Tuesday.

-Struggling to find $508 million in savings for fiscal 2013, Air Force officials initially decided to scale back use of the radar to quarter power for the rest of the year.
+Struggling to find $508 million (331.5 million pounds) in savings for fiscal 2013, Air Force officials initially decided to scale back use of the radar to quarter power for the rest of the year.
 The move would have saved about $5 million.

 "With the situation in North Korea, we've decided to leave that at full power," General William Shelton, commander of Air Force Space Command, told reporters at a conference in Colorado Springs.